pingcap/docs-tidb-operator/en/get-started.md

 Once all the Pods are in the "Running" state, you can proceed to the next step.

-## Step 3: Deploying a TiDB Cluster and its Monitoring Services
+## Step 3: Deploy a TiDB cluster and its monitoring services

 This section provides instructions on how to deploy a TiDB cluster and its monitoring services.

-### Deploying a TiDB Cluster
+### Deploy a TiDB cluster

 ```shell
 kubectl create namespace tidb-cluster && \